Golden Circle, Iceland

 In the remote countryside of southern Iceland, the Torfhus Retreat blends seamlessly into the landscape with its turf roofs and locally-sourced stone.
 Built using natural materials, this sustainable property is powered solely by geothermal and hydroelectric energy, with a focus on leaving as minimal an impact as possible.

 There are 10 stand-alone Torfhus, each with two bedrooms, a spacious living room and a fully-equipped kitchenette.
-Sleeping up to four guests, these are ideal options for families or groups of friends traveling together.
+Sleeping up to four guests, these are ideal options for families or groups of friends travelling together.
 Outside, each of the Torfhus has its own private plunge pool, constructed with columnar basalt and geothermally heated.
 In addition to the turf houses, Torfhus Retreat has 15 Torfbaer, individual suites housed in sets of three, which share a larger geothermally heated plunge pool.

 Thanks to its remote location, Torfhus Retreat is perfectly placed for spotting the Northern Lights during the winter, if the weather conditions are on your side.
 The property is also well located for visiting some of Iceland's key sights, including Gullfoss, Geysir and Thingvellir National Park in the Golden Circle.

-Torfhus Retreat has 10 two-bedroom Torfhus, as well as 15 Torfbaer, individual suites which each share a geothermally heated plunge pool with their two neighbors.
+Torfhus Retreat has 10 two-bedroom Torfhus, as well as 15 Torfbaer, individual suites which each share a geothermally heated plunge pool with their two neighbours.
 The Torfbaer have an open-plan bedroom with living area, sleeping two guests, while the Torfhus have two bedrooms plus a separate living room with a fully-equipped kitchenette.
 Each Torfhus boasts a private heated plunge pool.

 Children are welcome at Torfhus Retreat, however there are no specific childcare facilities.

-The turf houses are centerd around the Langhus, a Viking-inspired longhouse which is home to the lobby and dining room.
+The turf houses are centred around the Langhus, a Viking-inspired longhouse which is home to the lobby and dining room.
 Breakfast is served here in the morning, as well as a hearty soup of the day in the afternoons.
 Dinner is a unique experience, with the chef creating bespoke dishes focussed on guest preferences.
 Seasonal and locally-sourced produce is used throughout, with many of the ingredients coming from the nearby greenhouse farms, which use the ample geothermal energy to grow vegetables and produce.

 Torfhus Retreat is extremely well located close to the Golden Circle, offering easy access to nearby Geysir, Gullfoss and Thingvellir National Park.
 Thorsmork, Landmannalaugar and the incredible south coast are also within easy reach.
 If guests are looking to spend more time around Torfhus Retreat, it's also possible to try horse riding on the owner's Icelandic horses.